 Website: Miavana.
 Opening: April 2017.
 Photos/Renderings © Time + Tide

 Design wit and class

 The UK-based Firmdale are experts on the subject of city hotels.
 Their newest development will be launching this year in the Midtown area of Manhattan.
 It’s their second hotel in NYC.
-As in their other properties, the chief designer is Kit Kemp, recognisable for her striking patterns and bold application of colour (bright orange and pink?
+As in their other properties, the chief designer is Kit Kemp, recognizable for her striking patterns and bold application of color (bright orange and pink?
 Bring it on!).
 Expect delightful sensory experiences throughout the hotel, including in the 86 individually-designed rooms.
 Each will have great city views through the floor-to-ceiling windows and many will also come with private terraces.
 But no room will be a match for The Whitby Suite, a two-bedroom accommodation taking up the entire top floor, with terraces facing up- and downtown.

 37Baglioni Resort Maldives

 The Italian brand Baglioni is known for upscale city hotels in European capitals, so its venture into a Maldivian resort world is a brave departure.
 We’ll see if it’s a case of learning to swim by jumping into the deep water—but we rather like the idea of matching the premise of a paradise island living with the Italian sense of style.
 No wonder then that the 96-villa property is looking very good indeed.
 Set on Maagau in the Dhaalu Atoll, the Baglioni will lure with exquisite interior design and gourmet cuisine.